google/built_value.dart/README.md

 }
 ```

-Using this template you would only have to manually enter a name of your data
+Using this template, you would only have to manually enter a name for your data
-class name which is something that can't be automated.
+class, which is something that can't be automated.

 ## Enum Class